austineamonn/more-crises-mod-civ-vii/README.md

 <ul>
     <li>When gaining Treasure Fleets with the Inflation Crisis, if the Settlement already produced Treasure Fleets, the number shown will be wrong.
 This is just a visual bug, as upon unloading the Treasure Fleets the correct amount of Treasure will be given.</li>
+    <li>For the Succession Crisis, grievances caused by the Crisis will say "From a Diplomatic Action".</li>
 </ul>

 ## Latest Update:

-Added Traditions for Succession Crisis.
+Added Unlockable bonuses for Exploration for Succession Crisis.